 And further, the influence and efficacy of religious instruction would then be practically tested.
 We should have religious and irreligious schools, and we should see the difference in the results.
 We should see also how well, and how long the enemies of religion would remain the friends of education when set off by themselves.
 Teachers of religious schools would then give more religious instruction.

-Thus some great and practical questions would have elucidation by the change.
+Thus some great and practical questions would be elucidation by the change.
 Religion might gain a great advantage by being allowed to stand by herself and on her own institutions.
 God has once affectingly illustrated the power of Puritanism, and given it the exclusive honor of being the foster mother of free and healthy education.
 In suffering, at the present time, this conflict to come up, throwing asunder the educational efforts of the different sects, he may be preparing in another form, to illustrate the same great principle.

 Elder Gilbert Beebe